Looking to learn my top tomato growing secrets and the best tricks for growing great tomatoes in your home garden?

 Success with the best tricks for growing great tomatoes means finding the right spot in the garden.
 Tomatoes require At Least six hours of bright sunlight each day.
 This can be a limiting factor for some would-be gardeners when mature trees dot the landscape.
 Low-light levels do not allow for the plant to thrive, flower and produce loads of red ripe fruit.

 Optimum growing temperature for tomatoes is 70 to 75°F, with night temperatures of 60 to 65°F. Give plants as much natural light as possible or grow them under artificial light.
 Plants grown without enough light are spindly.

 The good news is that container gardening allows gardeners to grow tomatoes anywhere.
 You don’t need a “garden spot” to for growing tomatoes.
 Tomato container size just needs to be big enough to support the root system of the tomato variety you choose.

 Another popular way to grow tomatoes is in a straw bale.
-For further reading on this method of growing tomatoes, go here.

 Tomatoes are also extremely sensitive to frost and will not thrive in cold garden soils.
 Therefore, they shouldn’t ever be planted before the last frost in your growing area.